This is life ! (Ei to Jibon!)

 Going Green: Green factories, green homes, green schools, green buildings all of this should drive our environment agenda.
 The Indian Green Building Council and the US Green Building Council partnership is the foundation for this.

-means upgrading hospital standards, expanding training, developing R&D, NGO collaboration, all of which represent a massive joint agenda for mutual benefits.
+Healthcare: This is beyond medical tourism.
+India’s challenges to provide quality healthcare to a billion-plus means upgrading hospital standards, expanding training, developing R&D, NGO collaboration, all of which represent a massive joint agenda for mutual benefits.

 Infrastructure: With India set to spend $500 billion on building infrastructure like roads, ports, railway, airports, etc, US participation through investments, sale of equipment, consultancy, and training, is crucial.
 A joint group on infrastructure needs to go beyond the macro and work on the micro and implement projects.